-Battle Abbey provides students with the skills and determination to become successful well-rounded individuals with a natural sense of compassion in an environment that is both friendly and exciting.
-We hope to see you join the Abbey in the near future so that you will enjoy your time here as much as we have and add to the rich tapestry of Battle Abbey history.
+We hope to see you in the Abbey in the near future and that you will enjoy your time here as much as we have.

 UCAS Applications

 Students are fully supported when it comes to deciding about what to do post BTec and A Levels.
 For many, it can be a daunting prospect, taking into account the extensive range of options that are available.